Friday February 23, 2024

 Gift of Part of the Residue of the Estate

-After all of the specific bequests have been made and your estate costs and taxes have been paid, the balance of the estate is called the residue.
+After all specific bequests have been made and your estate costs and taxes have been paid, the balance of the estate is called the residue.
 You probably will choose to distribute the residue on a percentage basis.
 Many donors decide to leave a percentage of the residue to charity.

 Some donors give charity a specific percentage, such as 5%, 10% or more.
 Another option is to give to all of your charities a share that is equal to the share of your children, nephews, nieces or other beneficiaries.

 For example, one donor had two children and divided her estate into three shares.
-Each child received one share and the charities collectively divided the third share.
+Each child received one share and her favorite charities collectively divided the third share.
 Another parent with three children divided the estate into four shares and did the same.
 Treating your charities as one child and simply dividing the estate with one share for each child and one share for favorite charities is a very convenient way to benefit your favorite charities.

 From your perspective, your IRA is a very good asset.
-For most IRAs, other than a Roth IRA, the plan is funded with pretax dollars.
+For traditional IRAs, other than a Roth IRA, the plan is funded with pretax dollars.
 It also grows tax free.
 However, you or your beneficiary will pay income tax when you withdraw the funds.

-If you pass away with a fairly substantial balance in your regular IRA or 401(k), that could be an excellent opportunity to make a charitable bequest.
+If you pass away with a fairly substantial balance in your traditional IRA or 401(k), that could be an excellent opportunity to make a charitable bequest.
 For the vast majority of Americans who have an estate that is not subject to estate tax, the only tax paid by the family will be income tax.
 Your home, CDs, stocks and bonds can be transferred to children without tax.

 However, if you give family members your IRA, it comes with a large "you-owe-the-IRS" tax bill attached.
 When children or other heirs receive your IRA, they pay tax at their highest rate on their IRA distributions.
 This can be a sum of many tens of thousands of dollars.